tmpoe/soa-nft-marketplace/README.md

 cd graph_utils
 ./run-graph-node.sh

-When node is up
+//When node is up

 graph init

-Wait some
+//Wait some
 ```

 To interact with them either use the server (preferred way) or use the scripts in ./scripts (might be severly outdated)